On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Introduction

+One major issue of extending the algorithm and the analysis from MSCO to DR-MCO is the lack of proper termination criterion.
+Due to the distributional uncertainty in the model, the commonly used statistical upper bound for the policy evaluation in the MSCO literature (e.g., \cite{shapiro_analysis_2011,zou_stochastic_2019}) is no longer valid for the DR-MCO problems.
+As a result, computational experiments in~\cite{philpott_distributionally_2018} and \cite{duque2019distributionally} terminate at a fixed number of iterations or cuts.
+To overcome the lack of statistical upper bound, we follow the idea of deterministic upper bounds~\cite{philpott_solving_2013,baucke_deterministic_nodate} and focus on dynamically constructing both under- and over-approximations to certify the optimality of the solutions, similar to the RDDP algorithm~\cite{georghiou_robust_2019}.
+Such deterministic termination criteria and approximation updates demand the study of \emph{subproblem complexity} of the DDP algorithm. \begin{question} How many single-stage subproblems do we need to solve for approximation updates before reaching a satisfying optimality gap for the DR-MCO? \end{question}

+For MSCO, existing analysis~\cite{lan2022complexity,zhang2022stochastic} predicts an iteration complexity bound of $\calO(T)$, where in each iteration at least $T$ single-stage subproblems need to be solved, leading to an $\calO(T^2)$ subproblem complexity bound for MSCO.
+Our paper answers this complexity question, not only by extending the above MSCO analysis to DR-MCO, but more importantly, by proposing a new \emph{nonconsecutive} DDP (NDDP) that reduces $\calO(T^2)$ to the optimal $\calO(T)$ dependency on the number of stages $T$.
+This complexity result resolves an open conjecture in~\cite{georghiou_robust_2019}, on the efficiency of nonconsecutive implementation on MRCO problem, in the more general DR-MCO setting.
+Finally, upon the completion of this paper, a work of similar spirit~\cite{ju2023dual} studies the complexity of finite-horizon approximations of a stationary infinite-horizon MSCO problem, where they also successfully show a linear dependency on the approximation horizon length.
+We remark that our analysis is original and remains the only subproblem complexity result that works for non-stationary finite-horizon DR-MCO problems to date.

 The rest of the paper is organized as follows.
-Section~\ref{sec:Formulations} contains the formulations of the problems and the discussion on the regularization.
-In Section~\ref{sec:Algorithms}, we introduce the single stage subproblem oracles and present the algorithms with complexity analyses (both upper bounds and a lower bound).
-In Section~\ref{sec:Numerical}, we present two classes of numerical examples that demonstrate the effectiveness of the algorithms using the regularization technique.
-We provide some concluding remarks in Section~\ref{sec:Conclusion}.
+Section~\ref{sec:Formulations} contains the formulations of the problems and the discussion on a technical challenge of bounding the dual variables in DDP recursions.
+In Section~\ref{sec:Algorithms}, we define single stage subproblem oracles, review the natural extension of CDDP to DR-MCO, and then present the new NDDP algorithm with improved subproblem oracle complexity bounds.
+In Section~\ref{sec:Numerical}, we present two classes of numerical examples that demonstrate the effectiveness of the algorithms.
+Concluding remarks are made in Section~\ref{sec:Conclusion}.